DD2 superintendent talks student safety amid recent scares

 That plan has protocols in place for district personnel and emergency agencies to respond to a variety of safety incidents.

-Summerville High School has been at the center of multiple safety instances in the past month including two fires started in first and second floor restrooms last Wednesday.
+Summerville High School has been at the center of multiple safety instances in the past month including two fires that started in first and second-floor restrooms last Wednesday.

-“The biggest thing for us is to always remember and put it into perspective,” Robbins said, “so there’s 3,300 students in that building; it’s like a small little town and so you’re going to have situations that arise and occur.”
+“The biggest thing for us is to always remember and put it into perspective… so there’s 3,300 students in that building; it’s like a small little town and so you’re going to have situations that arise and occur,” he explained.

-However, Superintendent Robbins assures community members the Summerville High School staff has responded to each situation in an urgent and effective manner.
+Superintendent Robbins assured community members the Summerville High School staff has responded to each situation in an urgent and effective manner.

-“I will tell you from my perspective,” he said, “and I’ve been working in the field of safety for 25 years, I can tell you their response in that large facility has been really good.”
+“I will tell you from my perspective … and I’ve been working in the field of safety for 25 years, I can tell you their response in that large facility has been really good,” he said.

-Robbins says in addition to DD2 personnel and law enforcement officials, community members also play a key role in keeping students safe throughout the school year.
+Robbins said in addition to DD2 personnel and law enforcement officials, community members also play a key role in keeping students safe throughout the school year.

-“One of the incidents that we dealt with last week,” he said, “we were able to securely manage the situation because somebody gave us an anonymous call.”
+“One of the incidents that we dealt with last week, we were able to securely manage the situation because somebody gave us an anonymous call,” Dr. Robbins said.

-Superintendent Robbins says their school district follows the philosophy “If you see something, say something,” and he urges everyone to step up and tell authorities if they see suspicious or illegal activity taking place on school grounds.
+Superintendent Robbins said their school district follows the philosophy, “If you see something, say something,” and he urges everyone to step up and tell authorities if they see suspicious or illegal activity taking place on school grounds.